RobertKelley1987/js-quiz/read-me.md

     4. Share any other tips or guidance for others attempting this or something similar.
  -->

+WHAT DID I MAKE AND WHY DID I MAKE IT?
+I created this VERY basic quiz SPA to gain more experience with HTML, CSS and JavaScript.
+The user answers 10 questions about the JavaScript coding language, and after submission they can compare their responses with the correct answers.

+WHAT DID I LEARN?
+The quiz format forced me to use semantic HTML I have never used before, specifically the legend and fieldset elements.
+I was able to test my quiz's html with a screen reader and found it to be a valuable learning experience.
+I also built on my CSS knowledge by making custom radio buttons using pseudo elements.
+Finally, I was able to practice writing functions in vanilla JavaScript to fade in elements, calculate the user's score and change page content.

+WHAT WOULD I DO DIFFERENTLY?
+This project became very HTML intensive, as I hard-coded the multiple choice questions and answers in my index.html file.
+If I work on a similar project in the future, I will definitely strategize better to reduce the repetitive HTML blocks, possibly by making this a React app or by generating the repeating quiz question elements in Javascript.

 ### Built With

 <!-- TODO: List any MAJOR libraries/frameworks (e.g. React, Tailwind) with links to their homepages. -->
+HTML, CSS and JavaScript

+[UnderscoreJS](https://underscorejs.org/) -- I needed a debouncer to achieve the effect of some elements fading into the screen as the user scrolls, and ended up using one from this JavaScript library.

 ## Features